Ricky-Sama/Employee-Tracker/README.md

 * [License](#license)

 ## Usage
 The user will be able to view their company's employees, departments, titles, and salaries.
-You will need to install mysql and Inquirer to operate the application.When ready, run node server.js.
+You will need to install mysql and Inquirer to operate the application.
+When ready, run node server.js.

 ## Mock-Up
 The following image shows the command-line application's appearance and functionality: